-Your B2B company is looking to grow and generate more leads.
+Your B2B company is looking to grow and generate leads.
 This is an on-going struggle for most companies as they look to remain competitive in their industry.
 The Marketing and Sales Department work endlessly on this, but it seems like it is just never enough.
 Well, the answer to growing your business and generating more leads may just be within your Google Analytics, rather than another expensive trade show or radio advertisement.

 The 411 on Your Website

-Your website likely generates some leads for you, but this is only from the estimated 2% of website visitors that decide to contact you.
+Your website likely generate leads for you, but this is only from the estimated 2% of website visitors that decide to contact you.
 That means that approximately 98% of your website visitors leave and move onto your competitors.
 The worst part, they were likely interested in your products or services.
 Now, your website can’t tell you who those visitors were, but the Google Analytics tracking you have enabled can.

 Google Analytics & the Service Providers Report